jyundt/oval-ansible/README.md

 * [app](roles/app)
 * [web](roles/web)

 Both postgres and nginx are installed from the "upstream" apt/yum repos (instead of the base CentOS or Ubuntu repos).
-This provides a semi-consistent across operating systems.
+This provides a semi-consistent experience between across operating systems.

 There is a fourth [base](roles/base) role that applies to _all_ hosts.
 This base role includes stuff like ntp, certbot, additional ssh keys, etc.